 The Extras: This disc is packed with extras and blows all previous releases out of the water!
 First up we have TWO audio commentaries!
 The first features director Tony Maylam and International Film Journalist Alan Jones.
 The second commentary features actresses Shelley Bruce and Bonnie Deroski.
 I have yet to sit down and watch the film with either of these commentaries on, so I cannot comment much more on them at this time.

 The remainder of the extras are made up of interviews.
 The first one is with f/x guru Tom Savini, who shares behind the scenes footage and anecdotes about the stunts and effects.
 Do not watch this before the movie as it will spoil key scenes!
-The next features Editor Jack Sholder (the very same gent who directed A NIGHTMARE ON ELM ST. PART 2: FREDDY’S REVENGE) and it proves to be the least interesting of the bunch.
+The next features Editor Jack Sholder (the very same gent who directed A NIGHTMARE ON ELM ST. PART 2: FREDDY’S REVENGE and THE HIDDEN) and it proves to be the least interesting of the bunch.

 The third interview is with Cropsy himself, Lou David, who shares some insight into his career of playing “fools and ghouls.”
 The final interview is with lead actress Leah Ayres (who still looks great!).
 She discusses what it was like working with her younger co-stars and reveals that she was a modern dancer prior to becoming an actress.
 As I watched her interview, I thought that she looked super familiar and I couldn’t quite place her face, and then it hit me: She’s Jean Claude Van Damme’s love interest in BLOODSPORT!